SpareBank1/sb1-personal-client-python-tutorial/README.md

 print("</html>")
 ```

 You can now go to http://localhost:8000/cgi-bin/tutorial.py again and refresh, the link should take you to the bank selector and login procedure.
-The script is not yet set up to handle the next step after login, so, no need to go through the process.
+The script is not yet set up to handle the next step after login, so, no need to go through the process

 ## Handle redirect with authentication code

 When you later go through with the login, you will get an authentication code back to your script.
-The redirect URL is used to reach your script, and a http get parameter named "code" is added, we need to modify the script to handle that.
+The redirect URL is used to reach your script, and a http get parameter named "code" is added, we need to modify the script to handle that

 ```python